 Can you believe there are only a few weeks left before the New Year is upon us?
 Is your life today as you hoped it would be this time last year?
 Have you kept your New Year’s promises and made the changes you were so enthusiastic about?
-Or, are you amongst the many who wanted change, wanted results, had powerful intentions, but once again, didn’t go the distance and are back at square one?
+Or, are you among the many who wanted change, wanted results, had powerful intentions, but once again, you didn’t go the distance and achieve your goals?

 The definition of insanity is “doing the same thing over and over again and expecting different results,” Albert Einstein.
 The truth is, if you want change, it’s you that needs to change.
 No one is saying this is easy; old habits and old beliefs die hard.
 The key to powerful, lasting change is having a clear vision and setting compelling goals.